 Prospective parents are encouraged to come and see the Pre-Prep “in action” where you will be given a warm welcome.

 Located in its own self-contained area, the Lower Prep has a family feel where children can feel secure but also able to stretch into new areas of discovery and learning.
 The ethos is about developing thinking skills, encouraging independent learning, developing interdependence and responsibility, all in readiness for Upper Prep.
-The full Ballard experience in performing arts, art, dance, sport, design and technology, expressive arts and modern foreign languages delivered by specialist teachers plus wide-ranging extra-curricular activities are available to all pupils in this age group together with use of the extensive Ballard facilities and resources which include good SEN provision.
+The full Ballard experience in performing arts, art, dance, sport, design and technology, expressive arts and modern foreign languages delivered by specialist teachers plus wide-ranging extra-curricular activities are available to all pupils in this age group together with use of the extensive Ballard facilities and resources.

 The organisation is form-based teaching with some subject specialisation and all with small class sizes.
 The curriculum is broad and the extra-curricular activities also give working parents more scope for flexibility.